 Test and ferry followed by RAAus then pleasure and personal transport had the highest accident rates.
 Community service flights followed by test and ferry had the highest fatal accident rates.
-However, there was only one fatal accident involving a community service flight during the five-year period and therefore there is a high level of statistical uncertainty associated with this rate.
+There was only one fatal accident involving a community service flight during the six-year period and therefore there is a high level of statistical uncertainty associated.

-Over the five-year period, there were no identified increases or decreases in the accident or fatal accident rates for any of the activity type and subtypes within commercial air transport.
+Over the six-year period, there was probably a decrease in the accident rate (per departure) for scheduled commercial transport, primarily due to a decrease in scheduled domestic accident rate.
+There were no other identified increases or decreases in the accident or fatal accident rates for any of the activity type and subtypes within commercial air transport.

-It is very likely that there was a decrease in the overall GA accident rate for hours flown over the five years.
-This resulted in a decreasing trend of around 14 fewer accidents per million hours flown per year.
-The main contributors to this decrease were the activity types sport and pleasure flying and own business travel.
+It is very likely that there was a decrease in the overall GA accident rate for hours flown and departures over the six years.
+This resulted in a decreasing trend of around 11 fewer accidents per million hours flown per year.
+The main contributors to this decrease were the activity types sport and pleasure flying, instructional flying and own business travel.
 The activity subtypes search and rescue, and other agricultural flying also contributed to the decrease.
+Concerning rates calculated using departures only, there was a decrease in the accident rate for agricultural spreading and spraying.